MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaOrganizationBrandingCustomCss.md

 ## SYNOPSIS
 CSS styling that appears on the sign-in page.
 The allowed format is .css format only and not larger than 25 KB.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgOrganizationBrandingCustomCss](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgOrganizationBrandingCustomCss?view=graph-powershell-v1.0)

 ## SYNTAX